-Since 1979, the Laboratory's Energy Management Group has been working to reduce energy use and costs by identifying and implementing cost-effective, energy-efficient projects; monitoring energy use and utility bills; and assisting in obtaining the least expensive energy sources possible.
-The group is responsible for developing, implementing, and coordinating BNL's energy management efforts and assisting DOE in meeting the energy and sustainability goals in EO 13693, DOE Order 436.1, and the Secretary's initiatives.
+The Laboratory's Energy Management Group continues to reduce energy use and costs by identifying and implementing cost-effective, energy-efficient projects; monitoring energy use and utility bills; and assisting in obtaining the least expensive energy sources possible.
+The group is responsible for developing, implementing, and coordinating BNL's energy management efforts and assisting DOE in meeting the energy and sustainability goals in EO's 13834, DOE Order 436.1, and the U.S. Secretary of Energy's initiatives.
 The Laboratory's SSP addresses all aspects of the DOE energy, water, transportation, and other sustainability goals.

-BNL has more than 4.9 million square feet of building space.
+BNL has more than 4.8 million square feet of building space.
 Many scientific experiments at the Laboratory use particle beams generated and accelerated by electricity, with the particles controlled and aligned by large electromagnets.
-In 2018, BNL used 263 million kilowatt hours (kWh) of electricity, 61,565 gallons of fuel oil, 16,071 gallons of propane, and 645 million cft of natural gas.
+In 2020, BNL used 282 million kilowatt hours (kWh) of electricity, 98,214 gallons of fuel oil, 12,631 gallons of propane, and 590 million cubic feet of natural gas.
 Fuel oil and natural gas produce steam at the Central Steam Facility (CSF).